On this page:

 3 |

-In this capstone course, you will demonstrate how a product is brought to market.
-Building on your previous work on tour planning, attraction tour development and tourism event itinerary planning, you will apply your financial, marketing and data analysis skills to design a product that meets an industry need.
-While collaborating with your team, you also will learn how leadership and team dynamics, such as mindset diversity, differing communication styles, trust, and conflict resolution methods, impact performance.
-Using this knowledge, your team will create supplier certificates, a team contract, a project proposal, and a project plan.
+In this capstone course you will demonstrate how a product is brought to market.
+Building on your previous work on tour planning, attraction tour development and tourism event itinerary planning, you will apply your financial, marketing and data analysis skills to design a product that meets an industry need .
+While collaborating with your team, you also will learn how performance is impacted by leadership and team dynamics such as mindset diversity, differing communication styles, trust, and conflict resolution methods.
+Using this knowledge, your team will create supplier certificates, a team contract, project proposal, and project plan.
 Your team will also present your pitch to an industry stakeholder.
-You will be able to monitor the success of your product online and in person at the SAIT travel centre, where your product will be marketed.
+You will be able to monitor the success of your product online and in-person at the SAIT travel centre, where your product will be marketed.
 Pre-requisites:

 |